 There are specific criteria that will be considered in the assessment of your needs to identify whether you are eligible for a service or Direct Payment from the county council or the NHS.

-NB: Direct Payments for Healthcare are currently being introduced – If you are assessed as needing NHS Continuing Health Care you currently have the right to ask for a Direct Payment, from October 2015 you have the right to receive a Direct Payment.
-SIL are working with Herefordshire CCG to develop the support services required in Herefordshire.
+NB: If you are assessed as needing NHS Continuing Health Care you have the right to ask for a Direct Payment.
+SIL works closely with the Integrated Care Board (ICB) to ensure you can receive the support services you need should you choose to employ your own support staff.

 Click here to see the range of services to support people using Direct Payments.